mapbox/pbf/README.md

 ```

 It optionally accepts an object that will be passed to the reading function for easier construction of decoded data,
-and also passes the Protobuf object as a third argument:
+and also passes the `Pbf` object as a third argument:

 ```js
 var result = pbf.readFields(callback, {})